openvinotoolkit/open_model_zoo/demos/mri_reconstruction_demo/cpp/README.md

     -i "<path>"                       Required.
 Path to input .npy file with MRI scan data.
     -p "<path>"                       Required.
 Path to sampling mask in .npy format.
     -m "<path>"                       Required.
 Path to an .xml file with a trained model.
     -d "<device>"                     Optional.
-Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable (CPU by default).
+Specify the target device to infer on; CPU or GPU is acceptable (CPU by default).
     --no_show                         Optional.
 Disable results visualization.
 ```